Vets-Who-Code/vets-who-code-app/URL_PREVIEW_CARD_README.md

 1. **User provides a URL**: The URL is passed to the `URLPreviewCard` component
 2. **Fetch metadata**: The component calls `/api/og/fetch` with the URL
-3. **Parse HTML**: The API route fetches the URL and parses the HTML with Cheerio
+3. **Parse HTML**: The API route fetches the URL and parses the HTML with node-html-parser
 4. **Extract metadata**: Open Graph tags, Twitter Card data, and fallback metadata are extracted
 5. **Return data**: The metadata is returned to the component
 6. **Display card**: The component renders a card with the title, description, and image
-7. **Fallback image**: If no image is found, `/api/og/generate` creates one on the fly
+7. **Fallback image**: If no image is found, a unique SVG is generated client-side based on the hostname

 ## Customization